jnlongnecker/dungeoneers/Manual/Combat.md

 There are many things that use up `action points`, and the specific cases are covered by the specific abilities that give the `action`.
 Some `actions` may take up multiple `action points`, many only use 1.
 However, there are some basic `actions` that are able to be taken by any `creature` unless otherwise specified.

+Every `action` has one or more `tags` that is used to categorize that `action`.
+For simplicity, `tags` are used to refer to groups of `actions` instead of having to list off each and every `action` that the rule affects.

 ### Move

+Tags: Movement
+Cost: 1 action point

+---

 A `creature` may use 1 `action point` to use the `move` `action` to choose a `travel` speed and move up to a number of tiles equal to that `travel` speed.